Lileo0/Microservice/Microservice/README.md

 curl --location "http://localhost:9090/api/calc" --header "Content-Type: application/json" --data "{ \"number1\": 1, \"number2\": 2, \"operation\": \"+\" }"

+The following command is used for building the docker image.

+docker build -t calculator:1 .

+The following command is used for starting a container with the application.

+docker run -p 9090:9090 calculator:1 .

 # Notes:

 Currently, the microservice is using an in memory h2 database, and it can be started.
 If you want to bind your own database to it please edit/uncomment the database settings in the application-dev.yaml file and add your own parameters.